basic-1/basic-1/docs/embedding.md

 The function is called by the interpreter when processing `READ` statement and all the data of the current `DATA` statement is already read or when processing `RESTORE` statement. `next_line_num` argument variable can be equal to either `B1_T_LINE_NUM_FIRST` and `B1_T_LINE_NUM_NEXT` values or to a program line number identifing a program line with `DATA` statement. `B1_T_LINE_NUM_FIRST` and `B1_T_LINE_NUM_NEXT` constants correspond to the first and the next program lines with `DATA` statements.
 The function should return `B1_RES_ELINENNOTFND` code if the line number is not found and `B1_RES_EDATAEND` if there's no more `DATA` statements in the program.
 If the program line is found the function has to change `b1_int_data_curr_line_cnt` and `b1_int_data_curr_line_offset` variables properly.
 Note that the function should work with `b1_int_data_curr_line_xxx` global variables not with `b1_int_curr_prog_line_xxx` ones.

 See `./source/ext/exprg.cpp` file for possible functions implementation.

+### Localized string functions

+The functions are called if `B1_FEATURE_LOCALES` feature is enabled to perform locale-specific textual data transformations, search and comparison.

+`extern B1_T_CHAR b1_t_toupper_l(B1_T_CHAR c);`
+The function is called to convert a character to upper case.
+Non-alphabetic characters should be returned as is.

+`extern B1_T_CHAR b1_t_tolower_l(B1_T_CHAR c);`
+The function is called to convert a character to lower case.
+Non-alphabetic characters should be returned as is.

+`extern int8_t b1_t_strcmp_l(const B1_T_CHAR *s1, const B1_T_CHAR *s2data, B1_T_INDEX s2len);`
+The function should perform lexicographical case-insensitive strings comparison.
+The first string is represented with `s1` argument and the second with `s2data`, `s2len` arguments.
+Note that `s1` pointer is not a null character terminated C text string but a string in internal BASIC-1 interpreter format: the first character of the data stands for the string characters number and the textual data itself comes right after it (so entire data block size is 1 + `<string_length>` characters). `s2data` argument is a pointer to character sequence of the second string and `s2len` is the second string length in characters.
+The function should return zero if both strings are equal, a negative value if the first string is less than the second and a positive value if the first string is greater than the second.

+See `./source/ext/ext.cpp` file for possible functions implementation.

 ### Expressions postfix notation caching functions